Pico/mPython – smart car DIY

 • VSCode: The ‘encoder_rpi.py’ has some ‘Viper’ coding, which is not working with VSCode/Pico extension.
 So switching to ‘encoder_portable.py’.

-• Pico firmware update: syntax for ‘asyncio.create_task’ is changed a little.
+• Pico firmware update: syntax for ‘asyncio.create_task’ is changed a little, so needs some adjustments.

-• Me missing knowledge: Not able to start the web-interface…
+• Me missing knowledge: Not able to start that web-interface…

 • Changed the PID error calculation: err = setpoint – actual.
 (So PID parameters are positive numbers.)